Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Bavarian beaver fuckers?

-That is a thing?
+And that is a thing?

-Yes, I knew.
-I know that's a thing.
+I know that's the thing.

-It's not the Bavarian beef of fuckers.
-No.
+It's not the Bavarian Bifa fuckers.

-Pagest, Dave, you've buzzed out already.
+Full question for Jess, Dave, you've buzzed out already.

-I mean, I've been to several dinneparties
+I mean, I've been to several dinner parties where people have been wearing beaver hats.

 Several.